-Harford County Government congratulates all local organizations that work to reduce waste.
-Businesses and organizations around the County have made recycling and waste reduction a part of their operations to great success.
-Most businesses and organizations find waste diversion and recycling programs well received by both customers and staff.
+Businesses and organizations around the county have been successful in making recycling and waste reduction part of their operations and Harford County Government wants to recognize them for their efforts.
+Most businesses and organizations find waste diversion and recycling programs well-received by both customers and staff.
 In addition, these practices can save money on disposal costs.
 Go green in more ways than one!

 What is this award for?

-Recycling and waste reduction are important strategies used to reduce individual impact through the conservation of resources.
-Waste reduction strategies include using less packaging, purchasing in bulk, and providing reusable instead of disposable materials.
+Recycling and waste reduction are important in reducing individual impact through the conservation of resources.
+To reduce waste, use less packaging, purchase in bulk, and provide reusable instead of disposable materials.
 In addition, recycling and composting programs divert materials from landfills and conserve resources.

-These businesses are leading the way, helping Harford County to recycle and reduce waste.
+These businesses are among those leading the way in helping Harford County recycle and reduce waste.

 Plaque and Recognition

-Award winners will receive a plaque for display at a public awards ceremony and recognized on the Harford County website, in the local media, and social media.
+Award winners receive a plaque for display and are recognized on the Harford County website, in the local media, and social media.

-If you are a business or organization in Harford County that works to recycle and reduce waste, be recognized as a leader in the community.
+Businesses or organizations in Harford County that work to recycle and reduce waste can be recognized as leaders in the community.
 Submit completed applications via email or mail to 3135 Scarboro Road, Street, MD 21154.
-All applications are due by February 1, 2019.